Skip to content

 When a user triggers a custom event for an item, we’ll automatically subscribe them to receive price drop notifications for that item.
 When the item’s price meets your inventory rule (such as a drop larger than 50%), all subscribers will be eligible for notifications through a campaign or Canvas.
 However, only users who opted into notifications will receive notifications.

+To set both price-drop and back-in-stock notifications in the same event, you can use the type property, which must be an array.
 When an item has a price change that meets your price rule, we’ll look up all your users who are subscribed to that item (users who did the subscription event) and send a Braze custom event that you can use to trigger a campaign or Canvas.

-The event properties are sent alongside your user, so you can template in the item details into the campaign or Canvas that sends!
+The event properties are sent alongside your user, so you can template in the item details into the campaign or Canvas that sends.

 Setting up price drop notifications